-If we talk of alternative medicines we will find that there is significant proof of alternative medicine showing a positive impact on the lives of Asian counterpart for centuries.
-The Traditional Chinese Medicine or popularly known as TCM has an impact on the lives of Chinese people.
+If we talk of alternative medicines we will find that there is significant proof of alternative medicine showing a positive impact on the lives of Asian counterparts for centuries.
+Traditional Chinese Medicine popularly known as TCM has an impact on the lives of Chinese people.
 More than half of the Chinese people rely on it.
 Similarly, In India, Ayurveda has a great impact on the Rural Indian People.

-Ayurveda comes under Indian System of Medicine(ISM) which includes Ayurveda, Unani, Siddha, Sowa-Rig-Pa, Yoga.
+Ayurveda comes under the Indian System of Medicine(ISM) which includes Ayurveda, Unani, Siddha, Sowa-Rig-Pa, and Yoga.
 Now Indian government has set up a separate ministry for the uplifting of the Indian Traditional Medicine Treasure which is AYUSH.
 Under AYUSH, Homeopathy has been included to strengthen the alternative medicine system along with conventional Western Medicine.

-Best Ayurveda Books for Beginners
+10 Best Ayurveda Books for Beginners

-Textbook of Ayurveda: Fundamental Principles of Ayurveda
+1. Textbook of Ayurveda: Fundamental Principles of Ayurveda

 Textbook of Ayurveda is written by famous Ayurveda guru Dr. Vasant Lad.
 Dr. Lad is a certified Ayurveda practitioner he has been teaching Ayurveda to students in New Mexico for more than 20 years.
 He also travels a lot to spread his knowledge of Ayurveda in different countries.

-This book has a good rating from readers and highly recommended for a beginner to experience Ayurveda.
+This book has a good rating from readers and is highly recommended for a beginner to experience Ayurveda.

-Ayurvedic Medicine: The Principles of Traditional Practice
+2. Ayurvedic Medicine: The Principles of Traditional Practice

 I would like to clarify that this book is not for someone who just wants to get a superficial knowledge of Ayurveda and the practical aspects of Ayurvedic herbs.
-The words used and way of writing is so soft that anyone can understand what he wants to say.
+The words used and way of writing are so soft that anyone can understand what he wants to say.

-Ayurveda: The Science of Self Healing: A Practical Guide
+3. Ayurveda: The Science of Self Healing: A Practical Guide

 This book is also written by Dr. Vasant Lad.
 The first edition of this book came out in 1984.
 Though this book is old enough this book has all you need to know about Ayurveda.
-The book covers history & philosophy of Ayurveda, basic principles of Ayurveda, diagnostic techniques, treatment, diet, medicinal usage of kitchen herbs & spices as per Ayurveda, first aid, food antidotes and much more.
-More than 50 concise charts, diagrams and tables are included, as well as a glossary and index in order to further clarify the text.
+The book covers the history & philosophy of Ayurveda, basic principles of Ayurveda, diagnostic techniques, treatment, diet, medicinal usage of kitchen herbs & spices as per Ayurveda, first aid, food antidotes, and much more.
+More than 50 concise charts, diagrams, and tables are included, as well as a glossary and index in order to further clarify the text.

-Ayurveda (Idiot’s Guides)
+4. Ayurveda (Idiot’s Guides)

 Written by Ayurveda enthusiastic and Yogi Sahara Rose Ketabi.
 She has a wide knowledge on Nutrition and Ayurveda diet.
 Her book Ayurveda (Idiot’s Guides) is approved by Holistic Guru Deepak Chopra.

 This book is strongly recommended for beginners who want to know about Ayurveda.
-After reading this book you will be able to discover your unique Dosha and how it shows up in your physiology, metabolism, digestion, personality and even dreams.
+After reading this book you will be able to discover your unique Dosha and how it shows up in your physiology, metabolism, digestion, personality, and even dreams.

 She has included some Easy-to-make, plant-based recipes relating to each element for readers.
-Using Ayurvedic herbs and spices to heal digestive issues, skin problems, hormonal imbalance and other ailments.
+Using Ayurvedic herbs and spices to heal digestive issues, skin problems, hormonal imbalance, and other ailments.
 Sahara is a well-known Nutritionist and Ayurvedic Practitioner helping people to live a better life.
 Her podcast “Highest Self Podcast” has more than a million downloads on iTunes.

-Ayurvedic healing: A Comprehensive Guide
+5. Ayurvedic Healing: A Comprehensive Guide

 The first edition of the book was released in 1989 still this book is one of the top books written on Ayurveda.

-Ayurveda Beginner’s Guide: Essential Ayurvedic Principles and Practices to Balance and Heal Naturally
+6. Ayurveda Beginner’s Guide: Essential Ayurvedic Principles and Practices to Balance and Heal Naturally

 This book is written by Susan Weis-Bohlen who is a full-time Ayurvedic consultant, cooking teacher, meditation teacher, and leader of sacred site tours.
 As the name of the book says “Ayurveda Beginners Guide” which is true in the sense that this book is for someone who wants to discover Ayurveda and apply its methods practically in life.